EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect0
 ```

-This program logs and returns the failure.
+This program logs and fails.

 ## Retry